System Services Interaction with Apps and HAL

 Debugging System Services in AOSP

 Understanding these interactions is crucial for debugging AOSP builds.
+Binderdump is one of the most powerful diagnostic tools, giving developers visibility into live Binder transactions between services and HAL interfaces.
 Here are some key debugging strategies:

 Using dumpsys for Service Status